vaishnavi-rajesh/cupidn-t/README.md

 - Member 2: [Vaishnavi Rajesh] - [LBSITW]

 ### Project Description
-[2-3 lines about what your project does] : Cupidn't is a playful, satirical web app where mischievous Cupid deliberately matches users with their most incompatible partners based on an entertaining personality quiz.
+[2-3 lines about what your project does] : Cupidn't is a playful, satirical web site where mischievous Cupid deliberately matches users with their most incompatible partners based on an entertaining personality quiz.
 The worse the compatibility, the closer they put you physically, with snarky commentary and humorous “commitment” roasts adding to the fun.
 It’s a lighthearted parody of dating apps, designed purely for laughs and interactive amusement.